Matthias Zurbriggen: Ascents

 The Zurbriggen Ridge on Aoraki / Mount Cook in New Zealand is named after him.
 On 14 March 1895, Zurbriggen made the first ascent of the ridge, the second ascent of the mountain and its first solo ascent.
 He missed the honour of claiming the first ascent of Mount Cook, which was achieved a few months earlier, on Christmas Day 1894 by a party of New Zealanders who were determined to prevent the first ascent being credited to a foreigner.

+Fanny Bullock Workman and her husband engaged him as a guide for two of their Himalayan/Karakoram expeditions: in 1899 and 1902.
+They explored the Biafo Glacier and the unclimbed peaks around it.

+Between the Workman expeditions he accompanied the Italian Prince Scipione Borghese on his trip to the Tian Shan in 1900 for an attempt on Khan Tengri.
+They passed through the northern regions of modern Kyrgyzstan, explored the Engilchek Valley and ascended a number of lower peaks but were unable to reach Khan Tengri.

 Personal life

+His memoirs, From the Alps to the Andes: Being the Autobiography of a Mountain Guide, were published in 1899.

 Later in life, his fortune declined.
-He lived his last decade as a vagrant in his home country, and was found hanged in Geneva in 1917, an apparent suicide.
+He lived his last decade in Geneva, as a vagrant in his home country, and was found hanged in Geneva in 1917, an apparent suicide.